Exclusive: Samsung talks to BlackBerry about $7.5 billion buyout - source

 BlackBerry launched its long-awaited Classic model on Wednesday, hoping to help win back market share and woo customers still using older devices with a keyboard.
 The phone resembles its once popular Bold and Curve handsets.

-Shares of Blackberry jumped as much as 30 percent on heavy volume in afternoon trading at $29.71 per share in New York.
+Shares of BlackBerry jumped as much as 30 percent to $12.63 on heavy volume in afternoon trading in New York.

 The offer price would imply an enterprise value of $6 billion to $7.5 billion for BlackBerry, assuming conversion of $1.25 billion of convertible debt, according to the documents.